Elite-Programmers/getting-started/readme.txt

 git clone https://github.com/Elite-Programmers/getting-started.git

 -----------------------------------------------------------------------------------------------------------
+We are also pleased to introduce our projects into this group.
+In which you are free to create your own groups and contribute.

 Last but not the least ...

 Please google "Linus Torvalds".
 The creator of linux, Git and other amazing open sources.